 Finally, by definition of the events $A_N$, the term $|B|$ can be written as

 where we have used (\ref{constv}) and (\ref{key2}), completing the proof of the lemma. \end{proof}

-Now to prove the theorem note that by (\ref{prelim}) and (\ref{weakprob}) we have for and $d_{weak}$ any metric for weak convergence of laws on $\mathbb R$,
+Now to prove the theorem note that by (\ref{prelim}) and (\ref{weakprob}) we have for and $d_{weak}$ any metric for weak convergence of laws $\mathcal L(\cdot)$ on $\mathbb R$,

-The idea of what follows is based on the basic fact that the previous lemma implies (by uniform integrability) convergence of moments in the last limit (\ref{wlim}), and thus that, since $EZ=0$, the posterior mean equals $\hat \Psi_N$ up to a stochastic term of order $o(1/\sqrt N)$.
+The idea of the proof of follow is that the previous lemma implies (by uniform integrability) convergence of moments in the last limit (\ref{wlim}), and thus that, since $EZ=0$, the posterior mean equals $\hat \Psi_N$ up to a stochastic term of order $o(1/\sqrt N)$.
 However, as the probability measures $\mathcal L(Z_N|D_N)$ to which this argument is applied are \textit{random} via the data $D_N$, the proof requires some care.
-We will employ a contradiction argument: To prove Theorem \ref{mainmean}, it suffices by Theorem \ref{main} (and Slutsky's lemma) to prove that as $N \to \infty$,
+We will employ a contradiction argument: To prove Theorem \ref{mainmean}, it suffices by Theorem \ref{main}, Slutsky's lemma and (\ref{WN}) with $h= \tilde \psi_{\theta_0}$ to prove that as $N \to \infty$,